pollenjp/ansible-lint-custom-strict-naming/README.md

 Ansible is a powerful tool for configuration management.
 But it is difficult to maintain the YAML playbook quality.
+Variable maintenance is one of the difficult tasks because they can be overwritten unexpectedly, if you don't care about such like precedence and position where variables are defined.

 This is a strict rule for variable naming, using [ansible-lint](https://github.com/ansible/ansible-lint).
 Strict naming rule is useful to avoid name collision and to search defined position.